 - a mix of tobacco and honey

-Brush all of your teeth, not just the front ones.
+Brush all of your teeth and not just the front ones.
 Have your dentist show you the best way to brush to get your teeth clean without damaging your gums.

 You can also brush your tongue to help keep your breath fresh!